SPONSORSPARTNERS

 30. BEST USE OF TECHNOLOGY IN SPONSORSHIP

-31. SPONSORSHIP AGENCY OF THE YEAR – Large, Medium to Boutique, Breakthrough - sponsored by Wasserman Live
+32. SPONSORSHIP AGENCY OF THE YEAR – Large, Medium to Boutique, Breakthrough, Agency Wellbeing Award - sponsored by Wasserman Live

 This category will be split into segments by size of agency, and possibly by type - and whether independent or part of a network group.
 It is essential therefore that you provide information on fee income.
 In previous years, this has meant one for large agencies (likely to have turnovers of £5 million plus) and another for Medium to Small or boutique consultancies.
-We also (depending on the entries) award for Innovation and in 2025 we will also be looking for the Best Breakthrough Agency.
-Entries are encouraged from both the sponsorship sales and the advisory and activation sides of the business as we will be awarding a prize to the best sales team.
+We also (depending on the entries) award for Innovation and in 2026 we will also be looking to present the Agency Wellbeing Award.
+Entries are encouraged from both the sponsorship sales and the advisory and activation sides of the business.
 However the final decision as to which category an agency falls into will be down to the judges.
 Judges will receive all entries in one group and then filter them into sub-groups, awarding a winner in each.
 Their decision is final.
 This approach is to make sure we are measuring like with like and not unfairly penalising SMEs.
 No agency should feel it is precluded from entering because of size.

 SPONSORSHIP INNOVATION OF THE YEAR